Brown Sugar Rhubarb Sour Cream Muffins [Recipe]

 Baking is a project that you want to make sure you have time (and ingredients!) to make happen.
 Muffins are great for several days after you make them, but in my opinion, they’re at their best when they are fresh from the oven. - Don’t over mix

 In this recipe, I used a silicone muffin tin for my muffins.
-However, in hindsight, I am going to recommend that you use muffin liners for this recipe if you are making them with the orange glaze.
+However, in hindsight, I am going to recommend that you use muffin liners (muffin cups) for this recipe if you are making them with the orange glaze.
 (So that the muffins are a little easier to remove from the tins.)

 How long will rhubarb muffins keep?